Gonzales Louisiana Travel, Attractions and Things to Do

 One of the most popular things to do in Louisiana is touring the swamps!
 Most tours are concentrated in South Louisiana.

-The area between Lafayette and Baton Rouge offers a number of swamp tours, operating from communities such as Breaux Bridge, Henderson, St. Martinvile and Plaquemine.
+The areas near Gonzales and Baton Rouge offer a number of swamp tours, operating from communities such as Breaux Bridge, Henderson, St. Martinvile and Plaquemine.

 Learn more about Swamp Tours in the Atchafalaya Basin.